There are quite a few manual focus third-party lenses for the Nikon Z system now, and one that I have always liked is the Kipon 35mm f2.4.

 There is a setting in the Nikon Z6 called active D-Lighting.
 Most cameras have something similar, with Fujifilm it will be under the DR settings, like DR100 or DR200.
-Canon has highlight tone priority.
+Canon has highlighted tone priority.

 What this does is it will limit the ISO to pretty much preserve highlights, so you get a little bit more dynamic range on the top end.

-Now that all these cameras are so good with their dynamic range, I like to turn that on when shooting casually to limit the highlights from blowing out.
+Now that all these cameras are so good with their dynamic range, I like to turn them on when shooting casually to limit the highlights from blowing out.
 Sometimes you get a little more grain but I like a little grain so that’s not a problem for me.